 Hold your pencil in front of you and check for the angles of the lines and how high each object is compared with the others.
 Look at how edges and lines intersect each other.

-Replicate the same angles and relationships on paper, but still keeping it loose and sketchy.
+Replicate the same angles and relationships on paper, but keeping it loose and sketchy.

-Begin adding more shapes to create the illusion of roundness, but still keep it sketchy.
+Begin adding more shapes to create the illusion of roundness, keeping it sketchy.

 Make Your Pencil Darker Only When You Are Happy With the Drawing

 Once you have defined all basic shapes, start to refine the objects making the lines neater and erasing the preliminary guidelines.
 Define curves more precisely.

 Always be aware of plane changes, lighting, and contours that affect forms so that you can render forms correctly.

 When you are happy with your drawing, erase all earlier sketch lines and continue to refine the objects.